Gourry Gabriev: Background

-Very little is known about Gourry's immediate family and past, as he hardly if ever makes any mention of it, preferring rather to live in the present rather than dwell on the past.
-What is known is that he at least has a grandmother, a father and a brother, the latter of which he is supposedly on bad terms with, and his hometown has been mentioned to be within the Elmekian empire.
-It was also implied that Gourry's father was a cruel individual.
+Very little is known about Gourry's immediate family and past, as he rarely mentions them, preferring to live in the present rather than dwell on the past.
+Most of his biographical details are known only through author interviews conducted for the official fan club rather than published source materials.
+From these accounts, it is known that he has a grandmother, a father, and a brother — the latter with whom he is reportedly on bad terms — and that his hometown is located within the Elmekian Empire.
 He is the descendant of the Swordsman of Light that many years ago slew the Demon Beast Zanaffar that terrorized the city of Sairaag.
 His family often feuded between themselves over who would become heir to the Sword of Light.
 It was also revealed in an interview by Kanzaka that Gourry's brother was killed as a result of the internal strife within the family.
 When Gourry was 17, he stole the sword and ran away from home in attempt to stop the fighting.
 He was a wandering mercenary for the following several years (even participating in a war), and nearly threw away the Sword of Light when he grew frustrated with the weapon.
 A short story "The Things That He Sees Beyond the Point of His Sword", details his inner struggle and his change of heart: When Gourry was just about to chuck the heirloom into the sea, he was stopped by a traveling fisherman, who convinces Gourry to do something worthwhile with the sword.
 In a strange twist of fate, it turns out this man is Lina's father, though neither Lina or Gourry are aware of this.
 Several days later, Gourry runs into Lina herself, and from that point on he is seldom seen without her.
 The only time his backstory was ever covered it did not come from his mouth nor did it take place in the present, alluding to the fact Gourry probably does not like talking about it.

 The biggest areas of dispute regarding Gourry's ancestry centers around Slayers The Motion Picture.
 In the movie, Rowdy Gabriev is established as Gourry's ancestor - most likely his grandfather.
 This has led many fans to believe that the elf princess Meiroon, who Rowdy has a crush on, is Gourry's grandmother.
 Kanzaka has struck down this notion, saying that by the time Rowdy was old enough to marry and have children that Meiroon would have still been a child herself, so Rowdy married a human causing his grandson, Gourry, to be fully human instead of part-elf as it was commonly assumed.
 In a later interview, Hajime Kanzaka would reveal that the original Swordsman of Light was a woman who traveled with a male Golden Dragon, and implied that their relationship was intimate.
 This has led to speculation of whether Gourry is actually part-dragon.